List of commanders of the British 1st Armoured Division

-The 1st Armoured Division was an armoured division of the British Army and formed in 1937.
-The division was commanded by a general officer commanding (GOC), who received orders from a level above him in the chain of command, and then used the forces within the division to undertake the mission assigned.
+The 1st Armoured Division was an armoured division of the British Army, formed 1937, and active 1937-45 and 1977-2014.

+The division was commanded by a general officer commanding (GOC), who received orders from a level above him in the chain of command, and then used the division to undertake the mission assigned.
 In addition to directing the tactical battle in which the division was involved, the GOC oversaw a staff and the administrative, logistical, medical, training, and discipline concerns of the division.
-From its founding to being disbanded in 1945, the division had eight permanent GOCs.
-An additional GOC commanded a new 1st Armoured Division that was formed during the 1946–1947 period.
+From its founding in 1939 until 1944, and then 1977-2014, the division had a number of commanders.

 On 24 November 1937, after several years of debate on such a formation, the division was founded as the Mobile Division.
 It was then renamed, in April 1939, as the 1st Armoured Division.
 Following the start of the Second World War, subordinate units and formations were withdrawn from the division to reinforce others.
 It was eventually deployed for combat, in May 1940, when it was dispatched to France and subsequently fought in the Battle of France before being withdrawn back to the UK in June during Operation Aerial.
 In late 1941, the division was sent to North Africa where it took part in the Western Desert campaign, notably fighting at the Battle of Gazala, and the First and the Second Battles of El Alamein.
 During 1942, Major-General Herbert Lumsden was wounded in action twice while leading the division, and Major-General Alexander Gatehouse was wounded once.